 I had no intention of building an automated webinar company.
-In fact, since I learned about them in 2017 (when my previous SaaS startup Spacio was starting to gain traction), I actively told a number of my peers to build a better automated webinar software because I desperately wanted to use it myself.
+In fact, since I learned about them in 2017 (when my previous SaaS startup Spacio was starting to gain traction), I actively told a number of my peers to build a better automated webinar software solution because I desperately wanted to use it myself.

 Back then, we had a small team and I was responsible for everything except development — which meant sales, marketing, and customer success (onboarding, training, ongoing client education).
-We had an enterprise SaaS product and it only took a few medium-sized customers before I was drowning in daily demos to make sure our customers’ employees can onboard as quickly as possible.
+We had an enterprise SaaS product and it only took a few medium-sized customers before I was drowning in daily demos to make sure our customers’ employees could onboard as quickly as possible.

 Webinars work, and they have a huge impact for people who attend, but they have three key problems:

 I searched high and low for a solution that would deliver a video as a webinar - because that’s what people like to sign up for.
 There is something psychological about signing up for an event that’s going to happen in the future — something you block off your calendar for — that makes webinars more appropriate in training and onboarding versus a static video.

 People also expect to be able to engage with the host during a webinar — something that can’t be done on YouTube.
 There was only one problem - the great solution that did everything I wanted, didn’t exist.
 Here are the 5 key reasons for that (and their solutions) below:

 There were certainly pre-recorded webinar solutions out there, but everything I found — including all the popular ones — were poorly built, badly designed, and mostly created around the premise of tricking a customer.
 The pain of doing the same webinar over and over again was so great that I couldn’t believe the perfect solution this problem didn’t exist!